TapTrack/TappyExternalNfc/README.md

 This is another app that serves as an example of listening to the broadcasts sent by the main External NFC app.
 It listens for the NDEF_FOUND and TAG_FOUND broadcasts sent by the main app and displays the data received in a simple view similar to Android's built-in tag viewer.

-### swan

-This is just a small library providing some Tappy-related UI components that are used by the primary External NFC app.

 ## Integrating with the Tappy External NFC app